 Located in East Africa within the Great Lakes region, Tanzania is one of the largest and most diverse countries on the African continent.
 To the East Tanzania meets the Indian Ocean along an 800 km coastline, which extends out to the world famous beaches of the Zanzibar Archipelago.
 The highest peak in Africa, Mount Kilimanjaro, is found in the densely forested and mountainous North-East region of the country.
 Further West the Ngorongoro Crater, the largest unbroken volcanic caldera in the world, towers over the grassy plains of the Serengeti

 National Park, home to the annual “Great Migration” of nearly two million wildebeest, zebra, Thomson’s gazelle and other antelopes.
 The three largest lakes in Africa are partly within Tanzania: Lake Victoria, Lake Nyasa and Lake Tanganyika, which is also the continent’s deepest lake.
-Tanzania has long attracted famous hunters, explorers and conservationists: Selous Game Reserve, the largest in Africa, is named after the acclaimed hunter and explorer Sir Frederick Selous, while Gombe National Park was put in the spotlight by Dr. Jane Goodall and her revered work with the park’s chimpanzees.
+Tanzania has long attracted famous hunters, explorers and conservationists: Selous Game Reserve, now Nyerere National Park, is named after the acclaimed English hunter and explorer Sir Frederick Selous, while Gombe National Park was put in the spotlight by Dr. Jane Goodall and her revered work with the park’s chimpanzees.
 Tanzania’s natural variety is mirrored by a cultural diversity embracing 120 distinct tribes: from the iconic Maasai pastoralists of the Rift Valley to the Hadzabe hunter-gatherers of Lake Eyasi and the Arab-influenced Swahili of the coast.
-With such a rich mosaic of cultures, wildlife and protected areas, which cover nearly 40% of Tanzania’s land and include 16 national parks, the country continues to be the pinnacle of the ultimate African safari.
+With such a rich mosaic of cultures, wildlife and protected areas, which cover about 40% of Tanzania’s land and include 19 national parks, the country continues to be the pinnacle of the ultimate African safari.

 The Maasai Steppe is a semi-arid region of grasslands, seasonal swamps and ancient granite mountains spreading from Arusha to Lake Manyara.
 The area supports Maasai villages and their grazing cattle, as well as pockets of free-roaming wildlife protected in two national parks.
 Tarangire National Park features scenic, baobab-dotted landscapes and is home to big herds of migrating elephants, while Lake Manyara National Park, overlooked by the Rift Valley escarpment, is renowned for its tree-climbing lions and flocks of flamingos.